LeaVerou/lea.verou.me/2023/going-lean/index.md

 ---

 WordPress has been with me since [my very first post in 2009](/blog).
-There is a lot to love about it: It’s open source, it has a thriving ecosystem, a beautiful default theme, and a block editor that makes my inner UX geek giddy.
+There is a lot to love about it: It’s open source, it has a thriving ecosystem, a beautiful default theme, and a revolutionary block editor that makes my inner UX geek giddy.
-Plus, it made building a website and publishing content accessible to everyone.
+Plus, WP made building a website and publishing content accessible to everyone.
-No wonder it’s [the most popular CMS in the world](https://almanac.httparchive.org/en/2022/cms#most-popular-cmss), by a huge margin.
+No wonder it’s [the most popular CMS in the world](https://almanac.httparchive.org/en/2022/cms#most-popular-cmss), by a **huge** margin.

 However, for me, the bad had started to outweigh the good: